gatttaca01/azure-openai-workshop/README.md

 ## Step 1: Basic Chat

 Go to [oai.azure.com](https://oai.azure.com) and  navigate to chat under playground.
-Test basic chat with gpt-4o and play with prompt to customize responses.
+Test basic chat with gpt-4o and play with prompt and parameters to customize responses.
+Also try to upload an image and asking question to image using attachment icon.

 ![Azure Open AI Studio](/images/image.png)